Table of Contents

 “Away, like, I’m leaving, Will.”

 Tightness began in the chest.
-Temples pounding.
+Temples pounded.
 Paranoia.
-Not unlike the run-in with potential demonic energy from earlier.
-Her face was stone cold.
-Blue eyes sending icicles right into my heart.
+Not unlike the run-in with the potentially demonic woman from earlier.
+Beth’s face was stone cold.
+Her blue eyes shot icicles right into my heart.
 Makeup smudged her usually red cheeks.

 “I thought we were happy,” was my next attempt at rectifying the situation.
 Bad move.

-“I’ve invested too much time in something that isn’t working.”
+“I’ve invested too much time into something that isn’t working,” she said.

 We were getting ready to buy a place together.